arlagonix/scrimba-travel-journal/README.md

 ## 💡 Details

-I spend 10 times less time on this project than on the previous also ReactJS one.
+I spent 10 times less time on this project than on the previous also ReactJS one.
 Just used the structure defined in the previous project.
 I realy enjoyed the coding process!

 ## 🔗 Useful resources